 Special thanks to Leonid Afremov for permission to use his painting "Misty Mood" in the project.

 Today a lot of work that includes color is done on a computer.
 When we want a specific color exact, we don't have to worry about mixing the right color, we simply choose the one we want from a digital color palette.
 However, thus the color mixing process isn’t visible for us, it still happens in the computer.
-Understanding how the computer works with colors, and creates visual experiences for us can be hard to grasp.
+Understanding how the computer works with colors and creates visual experiences for us can be hard to grasp.

-Colorwise is a physical game and exploration concept that aims to create awarness about digital color theory.
-More spiecifically, the RGB color system.
-Through a tangible interface of three cylinders, you mix different combinations of red, green and blue.
+Colorwise is a physical game and exploration concept that aims to create a hands-on experience with digital color theory.
+More specifically, the RGB color system.
+Through a tangible interface of three cylinders, you mix different combinations of red, green, and blue.
 This is done with water which works as a metaphor for digital data.
-By rearranging the water, a feedback of aesthetic visual and audio is experienced.
+By rearranging the water, feedback of aesthetic visual and audio is experienced.

 Another way to use Colorwise is by testing your knowledge of RGB color theory in a color mixing challenge.
 You get dealt a random color on a screen, which you have to match within a time limit.
-You win when the right combination of red, green and blue is arranged in the cylinder.
+You win when the right combination of red, green, and blue is arranged in the cylinder.